overhangio/tutor/docs/install.rst

 Uninstallation
 --------------

-It is fairly easy to completely uninstall Tutor and to delete the any Open edX platforms that is running locally.
+It is fairly easy to completely uninstall Tutor and to delete the Open edX platforms that is running locally.

 First of all, stop any locally-running platform::